-Each of Stages 1 - 3 would take in the order of three to five years to complete and is expected to involve:
+Each of Stages 1 - 4 will take in the order of five years to complete and are expected to involve the following elements:

-- The collection of at least 12 months' pre-development environmental monitoring data at and around a Farming Area (Stage 1 only); - Development and operation of a Farming Area up to the maximum standing biomass for that stage; and - The collection and analysis of environmental monitoring data at and around the Farming Area.
+- The collection of at least 12 months' pre-development environmental monitoring data at and around each Farming Area. - · Development and operation of each Farming Area.

+• The collection and analysis of environmental monitoring data at and around the Farming Area.